 Two years ago, at the age of eight, my lovely Airedale Emily died.
 She was my constant studio companion.
 In autopsy, veterinarian experts were not able to identify the hundreds of tiny black nodules that filled her abdomen.
 When I insisted on an answer I was assured that this was not the result of toxic substances from my studio.
 Were they trying to salve my feelings of guilt and sadness?
 I’ve always wondered if Emily was the canary in my mine.
 I have now more frequently thrown open my doors and run my fans.
 I try to keep my paws out of my paint.

 PS: “I have observed that nearly all the painters I know, both in this and other cities, are sickly.
 Especially the most distinguished.
 For they handle and smell red lead, cinnabar, white lead, varnish, nut oil and linseed oil, as well as pigments made from various mineral substances.”
-(Bernardini Ramazzini, 1713, from Diseases of Workers the first known treatise)
+(Bernardini Ramazzini, 1713, from the first known treatise)

 Esoterica: Artist Beware by Michael McCann is perhaps the best organized and most reliable current resource.
 He shows how certain art materials can hurt your various bodily systems.
 He talks about studio safety and protective equipment — and what to do in case of illness or exposure.
 He’s also specific to painting, printmaking, ceramics, glassblowing, enameling, sculpture, metalworking, photography and crafts.